LMauro1/CSIS3126_Mauro/README.md

 	- sql dump contains database name and tables
 	- API Key is located in main.js, should work on install without need for access but it is there if needed (ctrl + F "api_key" will show it).
+	- The password for the test accounts [test account 1-5] is the same as the username, for ease of remembering and access.